NativeScript/ui-kit/packages/swift-ui/README.md

 }
 ```

-### Dismissing scenes
+### Closing windows

-Any call to `openScene` for a Scene which is already open will dismiss it so it works as an open/dismiss toggle.
+`WindowManager.getWindow("NeatView").close()` for a Window which is already open will close it.

+`XR.endSession()` for an Immersive Space which is already open will close it.

 ## Credits

+- WindowManager and XR APIs were established with the Callstack team.
+Shoutout to: [Oskar Kwaśniewski](https://github.com/okwasniewski).

 <img src="https://raw.githubusercontent.com/valor-software/.github/d947b8547a9d5a6021e4f6af7b1df816c1c5f268/profile/valor-logo%20for-light.png#gh-light-mode-only" alt="Valor Software" width="200" />